-Due to Covid-19, many of our global offices are operating in reduced capacities.
-The successful candidate may be required to work remotely until offices fully re-open.
-We recognize that this moment, during the pandemic, is a uniquely difficult time for most people, particularly those with caregiving responsibilities, and we aim to be as flexible and supportive as possible in both the recruitment for and onboarding of this position.
+The successful candidate may have the option to work remotely.
+We aim to be as flexible and supportive as possible in both the recruitment for and onboarding of this position.

-Education: A bachelor’s degree or equivalent experience in international studies, social science, political science, Asian studies, or a related field is required.
+Education: A bachelor’s degree or its equivalent experience in international relations, law, journalism, social sciences, gender studies or relevant studies is required.

 Related Skills and Knowledge:

-2. Excellent oral and written communication skills in English are required; fluency in an Asian language is preferred.
+4. Excellent oral and written communication skills in English and Arabic are required.
+Language skills in French are highly desirable.

-5. Ability to make sound decisions consistent with functions is required.
+7. Ability to make sound decisions consistent with function is required.

 Other: Candidates must possess valid work authorization for the location in which they would be based; HRW is unable to sponsor work permits for this role.